dice-group/dice-template-library/README.md

 - `next_to_range`/`next_to_iter`: Eliminate the boilerplate required to write C++ iterators and ranges.
 - `inplace_polymorphic`: `std::variant`-like on-stack polymorphism based on `virtual` functions.
 - `type_list`: A variadic lists of types for metaprogramming.
+- `lazy_conditional`: Lazy conditional type selection that only instantiates the selected branch.

 ## Usage